Pushtogithub23/wildlife-yolo-detector/README.md

 # 🦁 Wild Animals Detection using YOLOv8

 A comprehensive implementation of a wild animals detection system using YOLOv8, Roboflow, and Python.
-This project enables real-time detection and tracking of wild animals in both images and videos.
+This project enables real-time detection and tracking of wild animals in images and videos.

 ![Python](https://img.shields.io/badge/Python-3.7+-blue.svg)
 ![YOLOv8](https://img.shields.io/badge/YOLO-v8-brightgreen.svg)